chlulei/ILIAS/components/ILIAS/Export/classes/ExportHandler/README-CustomExportOptions.md

 ```
 Similar to _getFiles_, but should only return the files that match the file identifiers supplied by _table_row_ids_.

+### Example implementation:
-### Example implementation of the default xml export option:
+Implementation of the default xml export option.
 ```php
 use ILIAS\Data\ObjectId;
 use ILIAS\Data\ReferenceId;